‘Former BI execs demanded P100M’

 The former police officer claimed that he set the meeting with Argosino at the City Of Dreams in order for him to document it since the place has close circuit television (CCTV) cameras.

-Before the meeting, Sombero said Yu told him to ask Argosino to release two of the arrested Chinese because they are having problems.
+Before the meeting, Sombero said Yu told him to ask Argosino to release two of the arrested Chinese because they were having problems.

 “I relayed this information to them (Argosino and Michael Robles) but they both refused because they cannot do anything unless they received the amount,” the ex-police officer said.